The Fitness World Has Pivoted to Online Workouts During the Pandemic. But Is That Sustainable for Small Boutique Studios? | Washingtonian (DC)

 Many spots are now offering virtual programming, but it may not be enough to sustain them long-term, say local studio owners.
 Cut Seven, for instance, hosts several free online classes a day, as well as live Zoom classes for those with memberships.
 The latter, combined with selling workout equipment, has brought some income to the studio, but not nearly enough, says Perrin.

-The couple is using the deposit they’d saved for their second location, about $80,000, to sustain the business and pay their trainers (as of now, Cut Seven has not let anyone go).
+The couple is using the deposit they’d saved for their second location to sustain the business and pay their trainers (as of now, Cut Seven has not let anyone go).
 By the end of the month, the studio will probably be out around $100,000 total, Perrin estimates.

 “It’s really just eating business money.
 It’s turning our business, our savings, into an ATM, which I hate, but there’s just no way around it,” says Perrin.
 “It’s a double negative when you’re not bringing money in and you’re putting money out.”
 Perrin, like many other local fitness studio owners, has applied for small business grants from the government, but he’s still waiting to see if Cut Seven will qualify.